For keynotes, trainings and workshops

 Native of Benin Republic, Parfait Bassalé began using music to process hurt, at a young age.
 Because his father worked for an overseas company, Parfait faced the challenges related to immigration early in life (language barriers, ethnocentrism, othering..).
 In his own words:

 "I have been the man standing at the door for the bulk of my life and I did not have words for it.
 Whether because I did not force my way into spaces or was not invited in.
 The hurt and insight of being on the fringes of spaces has fueled the passion to help people build relational bridges.

 Keeping up with the tradition of Blues music, songs and poetry became his preferred outlets for dealing with the pain caused by the empathy gap he witnessed in his encounters across continents and cultures.

 His interest in conflict resolution and prevention led him down the path of empathy and interpersonal neurobiology.
 Parfait earned a Masters of Arts from Portland State University in Conflict Resolution.
 Additionally, Parfait has years of experience leading and consulting with both private and public sectors, on matters of Diversity, Equity and Inclusion.
-He is currently the director of Diversity Equity and inclusion at South Puget Sound Community College and the co-chair of the Institution wide DEI committee.
+He is currently the Executive Diversity Officer at South Puget Sound Community College.
 He brings over 20 years of field experience, coupled with his passion and lived story to every speaking engagement and coaching session.
-Parfait shares his critical message of empathy through the Story and Song Centered Pedagogy; a framework that leverages the introspective virtues of music and the power of stories to shape and alter meaning.
+Parfait shares his critical message of empathy through the Story and Song Centered Pedagogy; a framework that leverages the introspective virtues of songs, and the power of stories to shape and alter meaning.